albertoforcato/websocket-server-and-fake-mouse-pointer-chrome-extension/README.md

-# WebSocket Server and Fake Mouse Pointer Chrome Extension
+# POC - WebSocket Server and Fake Mouse Pointer Chrome Extension

 This repository contains a WebSocket server written in Go and a Chrome extension that generates a fake mouse pointer in tabs.
 The fake pointers move based on the real position of other client's pointers.